jmanuel1/personal-website/_drafts/revisiting-just-basic.md

 [software.informer](https://just-basic.software.informer.com/download/), a
 website that I've never heard of.

-Since I don't have copies of the BASIC programs I wrote a decade ago, I looked up example Just BASIC code on GitHub.
+Since I didn't have copies of the BASIC programs I wrote a decade ago readily available, I looked up example Just BASIC code on GitHub.
 Then, I installed Just BASIC on to an external drive and fired it up.
-It takes a while to start on my computer for some reason, but I'm greeted with a dialog that links to some resources, including the tutorial.
+Upon starting Just BASIC, I'm greeted with a dialog that links to some resources, including the tutorial.

 ![Just BASIC upon first start up, with links to a tutorial and other resources](/assets/revisiting-just-basic/just-basic-start.png)